Balance Transfer Fees 101

 Today, the standard balance transfer fee is 3 to 5% with no limits.
 Thus, whereas a person who did a $5000 balance transfer would have paid $75 in 2008, the cost is now $150.
 However, as stated above, paying 3% is a pittance compared to the 10% or 20% your current credit card company will charge you in the next 12 months.

 What are no fee balance transfers?
 No fee balance transfers are just that.
 Fee free balance transfers.
-Unfortunately, no balance transfer fee credit cards that offer 0% rates have been pulled from the market by all the major issuers.
-In order to secure a 0% APR on balance transfers for even 6 months, you will likely have to pay this transaction fee.
+Unfortunately, no balance transfer fee credit cards that offer 0% rates have been pulled from the market by all the major issuers (however, these offers have been popping up on a limited time basis from time to time).
+Nevertheless, in most instances, securing a 0% APR on balance transfers for even 6 months will likely require paying a transaction fee.